What is Multi-Factor Authentication?

 No, but it will drastically improve the security of user accounts at the University.

-Faculty, staff and students will be required to use MFA.
+Faculty, staff and students are required to use MFA.

 Frequency will depend on (but is not limited to) your geographical location, permission levels and the application you are attempting to access.